 Students who wish to transfer credits earned before they matriculate to degree candidacy must request to do so at the time of admission to degree candidacy.
 Students who wish to study elsewhere during the course of their degree candidacy with GLS must receive written pre-approval for the transfer of credit from the GLS Director.
-The Director will issue a provisional acceptance of transfer credit, pending receipt of satisfactory final work and a grade of B or better on the official transcript from the credit-granting institution.
+The Director will issue a provisional acceptance of transfer credit, pending receipt of satisfactory final work and a grade of B or better on the official transcript from the creditgranting institution.
 GLS will not consider petitions to transfer post-matriculation credits after the beginning of the semester in which the student has begun studying elsewhere.

 Courses accepted for transfer credit are listed on the Wesleyan transcript with credit (CR), but no grade.
-For credits earned prior to degree matriculation, the term in which the earliest course (transfer or Wesleyan) was taken marks the beginning of the 6-year period during which the MALS or MPhil degree should be completed.
-If the student does not complete degree requirements within 6 years of the time the transferred course began, the transferred course(s) will not count toward degree requirements unless the student petitions for, and is granted, an extension to 7, or, at maximum, 8 years.
+For credits earned prior to degree matriculation, the term in which the earliest course (transfer or Wesleyan) was taken marks the beginning of the 4-year period during which the MALS or MPhil degree should be completed.
+If the student does not complete degree requirements within 4 years of the time the transferred course began, the transferred course(s) will not count toward degree requirements unless the student petitions for, and is granted, an extension to a 5th, or potentially a 6th academic year.
+If necessary, they may also petition twice for an academic year's leave.
+Under no circumstances will credits older than 8 years be applied toward a student's degree.
 If GLS credits are transferred to other degree programs, they will no longer count toward a Wesleyan degree.